teamforage/forage-android-sdk/README.md

 }
 ```

-Or, you can specify the flavor you would like to use in each of your own productFlavors:
+Or, you can specify the flavor in each of your own `productFlavors`:

 ```groovy
 android {